Oral Storytelling Skills

 Eye contact might very well be one of the most underestimated storytelling skills.
 Yet, making and maintaining eye contact with your listeners is a powerful way to draw them into the story.

-How you make eye contact or avoid it is as much a habit as how you use your voice, gestures, and other body language.
-When you become aware of it, you can change it for the better.
+Making eye contact or avoiding it is as much a habit as using your voice, gestures, and other body language.
+Become aware of it and change it for the better.

-Somebody skilled in eye contact opens himself to connect with his listeners.
-When eye contact is missing, storytelling often becomes a spectacle to watch instead of an experience together.
+Someone skilled at making eye contact opens himself to connect with his listeners.
+When eye contact is missing, storytelling becomes a spectacle to watch instead of an experience together.

 Your Eyes Speak: Eye Contact in Storytelling